vmware-tanzu/application-accelerator-samples/streaming-app-template/README.md

 * **Maven Group Name:** The maven group name used for a build application.
 * **Service Root Package Name:**  The base Java package name used for the application.
 * **Application Main Class Name:**  The name of class that will be used as the SpringBoot main class.
-* **Model Class Name:**  The name of class that will be used for the model object that implements the event passed between services.
+* **Model Class Name:**  The name of class that will be used for the model object that implements the event passed between the applications.
-* **Event Source:** If this option is checked, the application will contain boilerplate code and configuration to generate events using a default `PollingBean`
-* **Event Processor:** If this option is checked, the application will contain boilerplate code and configuration to process an event using a `Function`.
-* **Event Sink:** If this option is checked, the application will contain boilerplate code and configuration to store or perform final processing using a `Consumer`.
+* **Application Role:** Determines the stream role of the generated application.
+It can be a `source`, `processor`, or `sink`.
+Appropriate configuration and code will be produced for the selected role.
 * **Event Source Channel:** If the application is an event source or processor, this is the name of the messaging channel for the source event object.
 * **Event Source Channel Group:** If the application is an event processor, this is the name of the messaging group for the source event object.
 * **Event Result Channel:** If the application is an event processor or sink, this is the name of the messaging channel for the processing result object.